neuralmagic/sparsify/README.md

 * Sparsify Cloud - a web application that allows you to create and manage Sparsify Experiments, explore hyperparameters, predict performance, and compare results across both Experiments and deployment scenarios.
 * Sparsify CLI/API - a Python package that allows you to run Sparsify Experiments locally, sync with the Sparsify Cloud, and integrate them into your own workflows.

-In this quick start, you will:
+In this quickstart, you will:

 1. [Verify prerequisites](#step-1-prerequisites).
 2. [Create an account](#step-2-account-creation) a Neural Magic Account.